Gexos/gexos.github.io/_posts/2017-11-30-dates-and-databases-with-python.md

 2017-11-30 09:01:19.676817+01:00
 ```

 ### Closing comments

 Having all this code finally assembled and condensed in a blog post like this is nice and neat, but why is this so hard to do currently, and why does this require three separate modules of which two are not included in the standard packages?

 I guess the answer is I should shut up because I'm already spoiled with Python? ;)

-Please let me know what you think in the comments below or if you think any of this could be improved!